-At a New York pub, the UK election is the main event
+The UK election has Bernie Sanders fans wondering what could have been

 Loud cheers every time a Labour candidate won a seat indicated that Tories were outnumbered in the Churchill Tavern.

-"She'll have to resign," Rob Mackenzie-Smith, a Conservative voter, who has lived in New York for three years, said of Theresa May.
+"She'll have to resign," Rob Mackenzie-Smith, a Conservative who lives in New York, said of the Prime Minister.

 He voted in Thursday's election by proxy -- his mother casting his ballot back home.

-"The EU must be laughing," he said of the exit poll, "this is perfect for them, they don't want us to leave."
-Despite being a Conservative supporter, Rob voted for the UK to remain in the European Union in last year's Brexit referendum, "I was very torn on Brexit, but decided to vote to stay because I knew the chaos it would cause if we left."
+"The EU must be laughing," he said.
+"This is perfect for them, they don't want us to leave."

+Mackenzie-Smith voted for the UK to remain in the European Union in last year's Brexit referendum.
+"I was very torn on Brexit but decided to vote to stay because I knew the chaos it would cause if we left," he said.

 An American in London

-"It's in my personal interest to be against the Conservatives, they are anti-immigration," Bennett Golder, a Democrat from Atlanta, Georgia -- who has lived in London for six years -- told CNN.
+"It's in my personal interest to be against the Conservatives, they are anti-immigration," Bennett Golder, an Atlanta Democrat who has lived in London for six years, told CNN.

-On Thursday, he was in New York for work and while he was skeptical of the exit poll projection, he was happy it showed a strong performance for the Labour Party.
+He was in New York for work on Thursday, and while he was skeptical of the exit poll projection, he said he was happy it showed a strong performance for Labour.

-"I tend to support candidates I think are electorally viable," he said of his support for Hillary Clinton over Bernie Sanders in last year's Democratic primaries despite being ideologically more aligned with Sanders.
+"I tend to support candidates I think are electorally viable," he said, backing Hillary Clinton over Sanders in last year's Democratic primaries despite being ideologically more aligned with the senator from Vermont.

-"I was never a big Corbyn supporter but was impressed by Labour's campaign and became a Corbyn believer," he said, "this election was a vanity project for Thesea May and it failed."
+"I was never a big Corbyn supporter but was impressed by Labour's campaign and became a Corbyn believer," he said.
+"This election was a vanity project for Theresa May and it failed.

-"It's good to see the forces of liberalism fighting back against populism," adding, "I want to have a government I can be proud of.
+"It's good to see the forces of liberalism fighting back against populism," he said, adding, "I want to have a government I can be proud of.
 Maybe there'll be one in the UK because with Trump and the Republicans there isn't one here."